Destiny 2: Forsaken brings with it a new dungeon, The Shattered Throne.

 Enemies towards the end of this mission are in the region of 590 Power so whilst there’s no recommended Power level, we’d recommend making sure at least one of your party is in the region of about 570 Power.
-You’ll be rewarded with some powerful gear at the end and will hopefully give you the Power boost you need to start the Last Wish raid.

 Here’s our guide to completing The Shattered Throne complete with a walkthrough video from our buddy Alex from Arekkz Gaming.

 There aren’t any prerequisites for this mission, simply head to The Confluence by either going through the portal near the Oracle Engine or by travelling to the Northwest section of the map, through Harbinger’s Seclude.

 Work your way through the city, jump down the elevator shaft and once you land, take a right and go down the corridor and through the portal.

 Once you’re through, follow the corridors all the way to The Confluence down one of the doors will be a giant portal.
 When you approach the portal, you’ll see the quest marker for The Shattered Throne, which reads: “Strike back at the curse that plagues the Dreaming City”.